-The consolidated financial statements include the financial statements of the Company, its wholly-owned and majority-owned subsidiaries, VIEs and subsidiaries of the VIEs.
-All inter-company transactions and balances between the Company, its wholly-owned and majority-owned subsidiaries, VIEs and subsidiaries of the VIEs are eliminated upon consolidation.
+The consolidated financial statements include the financial statements of the Company, its subsidiaries, VIEs and subsidiaries of the VIEs.
+All inter-company transactions and balances between the Company, its subsidiaries, VIEs and subsidiaries of the VIEs are eliminated upon consolidation.
 The Company has included the results of operations of acquired businesses from the respective dates of acquisition.